aragon/aragon-wiki/docs/dev/security/bug_bounty.md

 The bug bounty program is ongoing and has ran since October 17th, 2018.

+## Reporting

+!!! note "Reporting a found vulnerability"
+    Please responsibly disclose any findings to the development team.
+You may find instructions on how to do so in the [security overview page](../).

+    Failure to do so will result in a finding being ineligible for any bounties.

 ## Scope

 In scope for the bug bounty are all the smart contract components of the Aragon client.
 They can be found on three main repositories: